tim-koko/website/content/en/services/cloud-native-consulting.md

 <br><br/>
 Cloud Native isn't a product you buy; it's a methodology you must master.
 Before the first line of code is written or the first cluster starts, a solid foundation is required.
 This is exactly where we come in: for us, consulting means setting the right course.
-We provide the strategy and the architecture – in short: the necessary know-how to ensure your journey in your own data center, or into the public or private cloud, doesn't end in chaos.
+We provide the strategy and the architecture.
+In short: the necessary know-how to ensure your journey in your own data center, or into the public or private cloud, doesn't end in chaos.
 At tim&koko, we accompany you on this journey: without unnecessary technical jargon, but with plenty of passion and a hands-on mentality.
 <br><br/>